LittleBaiBai/animal-rescue/README.md

 ### OAuth2

+This talk was initially developed to use [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy).
+However, we now suggest Spring Cloud Gateway as a better option because it's just another Spring Boot app.

+#### Securing HTTP with Spring Cloud Gateway with any OIDC provider

+[TBA][TAG: oauth2]

 #### Securing HTTP with oauth2-proxy with GitHub

+_All the related sample code can be found on_ tag `oauth2-proxy`

 1. Create an OAuth application in the GitHub website (or another OAuth provider such as google if you prefer but you will need to change the settings in `k8s/oauth2-proxy/external-oauth2-proxy-helm-values.yaml`)
    See the [GitHub guide for setting up an OAuth application](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)